-- Awards worth between £1000 and £2,500 are offered to applicants who intend to take a full-time undergraduate or postgraduate course at a UK university and can demonstrate outstanding academic credentials, acute financial need and a clear financial plan.
+- Awards worth between £1,000 and £2,500 are offered to applicants who are full-time final year undergraduate or postgraduate students at a university, and who can demonstrate outstanding academic credentials, significant financial need and a clear financial plan.

 BBUK Provides Scholarships For Jewish Engineering Undergraduates

-The Max and Gladys Rothschild Scholarship Fund provides help with University costs for final year civil engineering students or in default those studying other Pure or Applied Sciences.
+The Max and Gladys Rothschild Scholarship Fund provides help with university costs for final year civil engineering or postgraduate students, or for those studying other pure or applied sciences.